fotinakis/jsonapi-serializers/README.md

 end
 ```

 Note that when serializing a post, the `author` association will come from the `author` attribute on the `Post` instance, no matter what type it is (in this case it is a `User`).
-This will work just fine, because JSONAPI::Serializers automatically finds serializer classes by appending `Serializer` to the object's class name (this can be customized).
+This will work just fine, because JSONAPI::Serializers automatically finds serializer classes by appending `Serializer` to the object's class name.
+This behavior can be customized.

 Because the full class name is used when discovering serializers, JSONAPI::Serializers works with any custom namespaces you might have, like a Rails Engine or standard Ruby module namespace.